-Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage During this stage, you pay the full cost of your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs.
-You stay in this stage until you have paid \$55 for your tier 3 - preferred brand drugs, tier 4 - non-preferred drugs and tier 5 - specialty drugs (\$55 is the amount of your tier 3 - preferred brand drugs, tier 4 - non- preferred drugs and tier 5 - specialty drugs deductible).
-(Details are in Section 4 of this chapter.) the cost of your tier 1 - preferred generic drugs and tier 2 - generic drugs and you pay your share of the cost.
-After you (or others on your behalf) have met your tier 3 - preferred brand, tier 4 - non-preferred you pay your tier 1 or During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2019).
+Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Initial Coverage Coverage Gap Catastrophic Stage Stage Stage Coverage Stage During this stage, you pay the full cost of your tier 3 - preferred brand drugs, tier 4 - non- preferred drugs and tier 5 - specialty drugs.
+You stay in this stage until you have paid \$55 for your tier 3 - preferred brand drugs, tier 4 - non- preferred drugs and tier 5 - specialty drugs (\$55 is the amount of your tier 3 - preferred brand drugs, tier 4 - non- preferred brand tier 5 - specialty drugs deductible).
+(Details are in Section 4 of this chapter.)
+During this stage, the plan pays its share of the cost of your tier 1 - preferred generic drugs and tier 2 - generic drugs and you pay your share of the cost.
+After you (or others on your behalf) have met your tier 3 - preferred brand drugs, tier 4 - non- preferred drugs and tier 5 - specialty drugs deductible, the plan pays its share of the costs of your tier 3 - preferred brand drugs, tier 4 - non- preferred drugs and tier 5 - specialty drugs and you pay your share.
+You stay in this stage until your year-to- date "total drug costs" (your payments plus any Part D plan's payments) total \$4,020.
+(Details are in Section 5 of this chapter.)
+U During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2020).
 (Details are in Section 7 of this chapter.)